 Of course, it all depends on a few different factors.

-“This great office perk keeps employees happy and caffeinated, making it a wise investment that’s also fully tax deductible at tax time,” Liz Russell, a senior tax manager for online tax return provider Etax, recently told the Sydney Morning Herald, in an article outlining different ways Australian business owners can take advantage of the government’s new $20,000 instant tax write-off for small businesses.
+“This great office perk keeps employees happy and caffeinated, making it a wise investment that’s also fully tax-deductible at tax time,” Liz Russell, a senior tax manager for online tax return provider Etax, recently told the paper in an article outlining different ways Australian business owners can take advantage of the government’s new $20,000 instant tax write-off for small businesses.

-First things first: Russell advises, “You should always seek the advice of a tax agent before making any big ticket purchases to make sure firstly what you’re looking to purchase is claimable on your tax return, and secondly, that it actually makes financial sense for your business to make the purchase.”
+First things first: Russell advises, “You should always seek the advice of a tax agent before making any big-ticket purchases to make sure first what you’re looking to purchase is claimable on your tax return, and secondly, that it actually makes financial sense for your business to make the purchase.”

 Naturally, a high-quality office coffee machine makes perfect sense and it’s also likely you’ll be able to write off your coffee machine in full, provided you check certain criteria.
-According to professional accountants from Oneflare, “Depending upon the costs involved [a coffee machine] could potentially be claimed in full or may have to be depreciated.
+According, “Depending upon the costs involved [a coffee machine] could potentially be claimed in full or may have to be depreciated.
 You can check this with your company tax accountant.”

 Firstly, in order to claim your coffee machine as a tax write-off, you absolutely have to be a business owner.
 Employees can’t claim a machine even if they purchased it to make themselves a creamy, rejuvenating brew every morning.
 Secondly, if you are a business owner, you can’t be home-based.